memfault/interrupt/_drafts/unit-test-mocking.md

 The main reason I do not use the tools from ThrowTheSwitch is that they require Ruby, and I haven't seen any significant number of embedded engineers or projects in the wild using Ruby.
-With this in mind, I prefer to use other frameworks and tools so that my team and I don't need to manage a Ruby environment (alongside the usual GCC and Python environments).
+With this in mind, I prefer to use other frameworks and tools so that my team and I do not need to manage a Ruby environment (alongside the usual GCC and Python environments).

 ## Real World Unit Test Example